oprypin/crsfml/gitbook/drafts/system-stream.md

 As a consequence, the stream instance that you used to load a music or a font, as well as its data source, must remain alive as long as the resource uses it.
 If it is destroyed while still being used, it results in undefined behavior (can be a crash, corrupt data, or nothing visible).

-Another common mistake is to return whatever the internal functions return directly, but sometimes it doesn't match what CrSFML expects.
-For example, in the `SF::FileInputStream` code, one might be tempted to write the `seek` function as follows:
+Another common mistake is to return whatever the internal functions return directly, but sometimes it doesn't match what SFML expects.
+For example, in the `SF::FileInputStream` code, one might be tempted to write the `seek` method as follows:

 ```
 SF::Int64 FileInputStream::seek(SF::Int64 position)